niravmsoni/aspnetcore-strategy-pattern/README.md

 			- Implemented few different strategies.
 Find them under Strategies/Shipping
 			- Exposed setter of IShippingStrategy from Order
 			- Set value from Program

+	- Whenever we can inject interface to allow change of behavior we are leveraging strategy pattern